 In order to produce quality infrared images, certain requirements should be followed.
 The technical aspects of infrared imaging equipment, the environment of the imaging room, and patient’s physiology need to be taken into account.

-3.2 The following specifications should be incorporated into the design of clinical infrared hardware and software systems.
-These specifications are intended to speak to the design of modern infrared imaging equipment that is considered commonplace today.
+3.2 The following specifications should be incorporated into the design of clinical IR hardware and software systems.
+These specifications are considered to be minimum requirements for an IR system and are intended to speak to the design of modern infrared imaging equipment that is considered commonplace today.
 They are not intended in any way reflect on systems used in the past, or what may become available in the future.

 - Emissivity correction set to 0.98 (human skin).

-- Camera detector spectral bandwidth: 8 to 14 microns (micrometers).
+- Imager detector spectral bandwidth: typically, 8 to 14 microns (micrometers).

 - Spot resolution quality at 8 feet (2.4 meters) equivalent to ≤ 1 sq. mm at 40 cm from the detector(s).